oberocks/obebs4-js/README.md

 ### OBEBS4.layout()

 _Returns an infinately complex chunk of markup based on the information/settings passed into the method.
-If nothing is passed into this method, it will generate a default content section, which is made up of an `article` element with nested container element, a row element, and two column elements.
+If nothing is passed into this method, it will generate a default content section, which is made up of an `article` element with a nested container element, then a row element, and then two column elements.
 Each column contains a `h1`, `hr`, and two `p` elements - all with placeholder content._

 Order | Parameter | Required | Expected Primitive Type(s) | Details/Notes
 ----- | --------- | -------- | -------------------------- | -------------